Core Guides

 }

-• Pointcut Target: **: @simpleSqlSession in @Joinpoint means to apply the Advice to all public methods of the Bean with the ID simpleSqlSession.
+• Target: Applies to all public methods of the bean with ID simpleSqlSession.

 <bean id="sqlSessionTxAdvice" class="com.aspectran.mybatis.SqlSessionAdvice" scope="prototype">